vshneer/capstone-daml-fundamentals/README.md

 ## Workflow

 To make prediction a gambler needs to create a Relationship contract with a marketMaker.
-Using this contract gambler can create BitcoinPricePrediction contracts.
+Using this contract the gambler can create BitcoinPricePrediction contracts.
-When BitcoinPricePrediction contract is created it can FackChecked by a marketMaker.
-As a result of a FackCheck a new BitcoinPriceFact is created.
+When BitcoinPricePrediction contract is created it can FactChecked by a marketMaker.
+As a result of a FactCheck a new BitcoinPriceFact is created.

 ## Building